 - Wherever possible, we transport produced water by pipeline to reduce truck traffic and emissions.

 - Efficiency improvements in the drilling process can also significantly reduce industry emissions.
 When a rig is capable of drilling wells faster and more efficiently, we experience a decrease in total field (life of project) and per-well emissions.
 According to QEP company data, we have achieved rig efficiencies of 200% to 400% across our operating areas, resulting in 50% to 75% reductions in total field and per-well emissions.
 Efficiency in completion operations provides the same emission reduction benefit.

 - Our company practice is to install low-bleed pneumatic controllers at all new facilities.
-When expanding our operations in the Upper Green River Basin Ozone Non-Attainment Area, existing facilities are retrofitted with low-bleed controllers to further reduce our emissions.

 Natural gas is the cleanest-burning fossil fuel due to its comparatively low emissions of carbon dioxide, sulfur oxides and nitrogen oxides.
 Therefore, its increased use in power generation is contributing to reduced greenhouse gas emissions.
 Data from the Environmental Protection Agency’s annual Greenhouse Gas Reporting Program demonstrates that greenhouse gas emissions are at the lowest levels in the U.S. since 1994.